DivvyPayHQ/web-homework/README.md

 # Divvy Front End Homework Assignment

 This repository provides a starting point for a basic React + GraphQL application.
 All of the configuration boilerplate is complete so you can start by writing the code that you want us to see.

+Please **fork** this repo to your GitHub account.

 ## Project Setup